What is MedallionNet?

 Where is MedallionNet available?

-Currently, MedallionNet is only available on Regal Princess and Caribbean Princess.
+Currently, MedallionNet is only available on Regal Princess, Caribbean Princess, Royal Princess and Ruby Princess..
 We were amongst the first to try it on the first Regal Princess Ocean Medallion preview cruise on 13th November last year where it was made available to all passengers on the ship.
 As part of the rollout, additional wi-fi access points had been added to each cabin to increase coverage and three new satellite antennae were installed on the ship just prior to the cruise.

 How do you access MedallionNet?